Facts' ingestion

 docker network create myvpn

-This will run in background a small, full featured RDF Graph Store instance compliant with SDaaS requirements
+This will run in background a small, full featured RDF Graph Store instance compliant with SDaaS requirements.
+You can access the workbench at http://localhost:8080/sdaas

 Your terminal will show the SDaaS command prompt as an extension of the bash shell: